'No room' for excess meat in no-deal Brexit

 The plan, which was reported in a number of newspapers, was drawn up by Michael Gove, the former environment secretary, who is now in charge of Whitehall's no-deal Brexit planning.

 Under the proposal, the government would set aside £500m to buy excess lamb and beef at a predetermined price.
+If trade negotiations following a no-deal Brexit were then to take a number of years, there could be pressure from farmers for the scheme to continue.

 Currently, British farmers do not face tariffs when selling into Europe, but in the event of a no-deal Brexit the same products would have tariffs of between 40% and 50% applied.